joedinkle/qmk_firmware/keyboards/eyeohdesigns/theboulevard/readme.md

 ## The purpose of this project was to make a working PCB compatible with the open source case for The Ave.

+## 13 June 2021 Commit
+The Case Files folder has been added.
+At this point I'm going to stop pretending I can do only one portion of this keyboard.
+Yesterday I ordered all of the case files and the updated PCB that fixes the JST pinout.
+I'll test the full build once everything arrives

+Both of the STLs required modifications in some way.

+The top piece now has a slightly larger cutout for the encoder to prevent rubbing.
+The cutout for the keys on the bottom part of the board weren't perfectly lined up with the top portion of the board, so I fixed that as well.

+The bottom piece was modified from the files Royal posted to add physical compatibility with the unified daughterboard.

 ## 25 May 2021 Commit
 The JST for the unified daughterboard was reversed.
 This commit fixes that issue and brings the PCB into compliance with the UDB spec.